mjmlab/pyinseq/docs/index.md

 - Prepare the fasta nucleotide (.fna) and feature table (.ftt) files from a GenBank file.
 - Is a good quick test to run on new GenBank files.
 - Generates bowtie indexes unless the `--noindex` flag is added.
+- Optionally create GFF3 file with the `-gff` flag (for use in other programs).

 ```txt
 pyinseq genomeprep -g <genbank file> -e <experiment name>